-Remove the alarm from its mounting plate by turning anti-clockwise
+1. Remove the alarm from its mounting plate by turning anti-clockwise

-Remove the existing battery and replace with a new battery.
-From the list on this page, making sure that the positive and negative connections are in the correct position.
+2. Remove the existing battery and replace with a new battery from the list on the previous page, making sure that the positive and negative connections are in the correct position.
 If unsure see the alarm user manual.